-Gum disease is very prevalent with 30-50% of the population suffering from gum disease at some point in their lives.
+Gum disease is prevalent; 30-50% of the population suffers from it at some point in their lives.

-If not treated, gum disease can result in loss of teeth and supporting bone.
+Gum disease can result in loss of teeth and tooth supporting bone.

-If we determine that your gums have either reversible gingivitis or non reversible periodontitits (gum disease), we will:
+If we determine that your gums have either reversible gingivitis or non reversible periodontitis , we will:

-If non reversible gum disease has been diagnosed then we may need to book you several appointments in which we assess and clean your gums and provide you with your personalised cleaning plan.
-More often than not these appointments these appointments are completed without local anaesthesia, however we do strongly recommend the use of Happy Gas to sedate you throughout these appointment(s).
+If non reversible gum disease has been diagnosed, then we may need to book you several appointments in which we assess and clean your gums and provide you with your personalised cleaning plan.
+More often than not these appointments are completed without local anaesthesia, however we do strongly recommend the use of Happy Gas to sedate you throughout these appointment(s).

 Revaluation happens at a 6 week interval after your cleaning appointment, to determine your regular maintenance schedule.
 The Dental on Park team can help you treat both gingivitis and its more serious progressed irreversible form, periodontitis.